martin-norgaard/thesis/README.md

-# Bachelor Thesis
+# Undergraduate Thesis
-> By Jens Brink and Martin Nørgaard Petersen
+> Department of Economics, University of Copenhagen

 The repository contains data and iPython-files for replication of Farhi and Gourio (2018) on data for the United Kingdom.
 Farhi and Gourio's paper <a href="https://www.brookings.edu/bpea-articles/accounting-for-macro-finance-trends-market-power-intangibles-and-risk-premia/">may be downloaded here.</a>